Pillar Pages: How to Create One (Step-by-Step Guide)

 1. Select My Core Topic: I navigate to the Topic Planner within InLinks.
 I select the broadest, most foundational entity that defines the content area I want to dominate.

-Core Cluster Topic
+Selecting a Core Cluster Topic in Inlinks Topic Planner

-Core Topic
+Core Topic Selection in Inlinks

 1. Curate the Clusters: InLinks analyzes my site and automatically generates related content clusters.
 To ensure maximum ROI, I delete any irrelevant clusters that do not align with my business objectives.